What is a Move-Out Inspection?

 Complete a Move-In Inspection Checklist with New Tenants

-The move-in inspection is what is compared with the move out inspection to determine damage.
+The move-in inspection is compared with the move-out inspection to determine damage.
 Therefore, each time a tenant moves in, complete a new move-in checklist and take either video or photographic evidence of the property.
-This should be completed with the tenant so each party can sign off and receive a copy for their records.
+Make sure to complete this with the tenant so each party can sign off and receive a copy for their records.

 Follow Up

 To further enhance the landlord-tenant relationship, do not forget to follow up.
 Even with a welcome packet and the best intentions, questions still arise as tenants settle into their new place.
 As a landlord, reach out to tenants anywhere from 1 to 2 weeks after move-in.
-Check in to see how they are doing, ask if there are any further questions, or address any concerns.
 This simple gesture can go a long way in keeping your tenants satisfied with their decision.